 How the time value of money applies to Real Estate Valuation - (It's Rocket Science)

 When it comes to real estate, there are a lot of factors that go into the valuation process.
-One of the most important is an understanding of time value of money.
+Understanding the time value of money is among one of them.
 This principle states that money available at present is worth more than the same sum in the future due to its earning potential.